 Spouses looking for a job in Denmark – really, anyone looking for a job in Denmark – should also have a 15-20 word “elevator speech” about what you can do, or what you want to do.

 Focus on what you can offer a business, not on your degrees.
 “I want to help small companies work with online procurement, and I’m very interested in sustainability,” is much better than “I have a MSc in computer science.”

-This short speech can be used during social occasions and other unofficial networking opportunities – and most hiring in Denmark is done by networking.
+This short speech can be used during social occasions and other unofficial networking opportunities in Denmark – and most hiring here is done by networking.
 Your partner’s colleague, your child’s day care minder, or the guy pouring your coffee may know someone looking for someone like you.

 Something other than working

 A spouse can also avoid the Danish labor market entirely by doing distance work.
 Illustration, freelance writing, programming, can all basically be done from anywhere, although as a resident of Denmark you’ll still be responsible for paying Danish taxes on your income.
 (That can be a handicap if you compete on price, because the people you’re competing with usually do not pay giant Danish taxes and are often willing to work for less.)

 If your visa allows it, set up a one-person business in Denmark so you can deduct your business expenses (computers, phones, travel) against your overall income, lowering your Danish taxes.
 Setting up a one-person business is easy and can be done online in less than a day; some municipalities even offer courses in English on how to do it.

 Alternately, your time in Denmark can be a good chance to finally complete that Masters’ degree or PhD, particularly since tuition is often tax-financed and free for the student.
 Your fellow students will also provide you with a social network, which will make your time in Denmark happier.

 Keeping happy is key